Last updated September, 2017.

 In 2014 I started to look for an intentional community in which to live.
 I went to the Twin Oaks Communities Conference and met a woman from Koinonia Farm that gave an impressive presentation.
 I to make a long story short, I ended up interning there for a year in 2015.
 I’m very glad for my experience there, which also led to an understanding that it was not where I wanted to live long term.
 Too hot in the summer, for one thing!

 Since May 2016 I’ve been living on 13 acres of land in South Royalton, VT, owned by my friend Karl.
 We are starting a new intentional community here, called “Small Foot.”
 I lived in my tent for the first 7 months or so.
 I set up camp life by building a tent platform, outdoor kitchen, fire pit and humanuer composting toilet.
 I worked at the Heartwood Fable Farm in Barnard for a while.
 In August, I started building my tiny house, in which I’m now living.
 It’s not done yet as of this writing, but it keeps me warm and dry!
 We will be living and growing our food using permaculture principals.

-In addition to twice daily silent meditation, my other spiritual practices as of this writing, (many of which I started on or near my birthday in March) are:
+In addition to twice daily silent meditation, my other spiritual practices as of this update are: